CJL1nk/VoiceDash/README.md

 So basically

-- IF you trust me go ahead and run Quick Installer x64.exe and it should just move the files exactly where they need to be
+- IF you trust me go ahead and run File Mover.exe and it should just move the files exactly where they need to be

 If you dont;